 Applying for Financial Aid

-To apply for Financial Aid at ABU, you simply need to:
+To apply for Financial Aid at AB, you simply need to:

-- Be admitted to ABU.
-Complete the ABU Application for Admission.
+- Be admitted to AB.
+Complete the AB Application for Admission.

 - Submit your Free Application for Federal Student Aid (FAFSA)

-Incoming students need to complete an application and be admitted to ABU.
-Once you have been admitted by the Admissions Office and you submit your FAFSA to ABU, you will receive a Financial Aid Award Letter via postal mail.
+Incoming students need to complete an application and be admitted to AB.
+Once you have been admitted by the Admissions Office and you submit your FAFSA to AB, you will receive a Financial Aid Award Letter via postal mail.

 Returning students must complete a FAFSA each and every year.
 Once your FAFSA is submitted, you will receive an email notification via your Battler email instructing you to go to the student portal to view and accept your Financial Aid Award Letter.